EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-08-wordpress.md

-You can see from the [Wordpress docker-compose quickstart](https://docs.docker.com/compose/wordpress/), the installation only requires two containers: MySQL, and Wordpress itself.
-MySQL is stateful, it requires a volume to store data.
+You can see from the [Wordpress docker-compose quickstart](https://docs.docker.com/compose/wordpress/), the installation only requires two containers: MariaDB, and Wordpress itself.
+MariaDB is stateful, it requires a volume to store data.
 Wordpress is stateless, it only needs to talk to a database.
 In kubernetes, stateful apps can be created with [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)